neutrinodesu/comp4111/README.md

 using Java SDK 11.
 Then send requests by JMeter.

 In /src/main/java, HttpServer.java controls the server.
-DBTrial connects the database.
+Database connects the database.
 Please ignore JsonTrial.java.

 In /src/main/java/bean, Book.java, Database.java, User.java are JavaBean.